Upgrade DataStax Enterprise (DSE) 5.1 to 6.7 or 6.8

 CREATE KEYSPACE keyspace-name WITH replication = {'class': 'NetworkTopologyStrategy, 'replication_factor': '3'} AND durable_writes = true;

-8. Verify the Java runtime version and upgrade to the recommended version.
+8. Verify the Java runtime version and upgrade to a supported version if needed.

 java -version